leonardoalt/fusion/README.md

 [Nova](https://github.com/microsoft/Nova) recursive proofs to enable incredibly fast transaction batching and compression.

+See the end of this document for the full list of roadmap items, ideas, and concrete tasks.

 ## Tool Suite

 This repository contains the entire Fusion tool suite: